deploymenttheory/terraform-provider-jamfpro/README.md

 This documentation provides a detailed explanation of the configuration options available in the `provider.tf` file for setting up the Jamf Pro provider in Terraform.

 ### Concurrency
-- Concurrency for the HTTP client in this provider has been disabled due to Terraform's parallelism.
+- You can adjust paralellism by setting the Terraform parallelism count using `terraform apply -parallelism=X` (the default is 10).
+[HashiCorp Docs](https://developer.hashicorp.com/terraform/cli/commands/apply#parallelism-n)
-- You can adjust concurrency by setting the Terraform parallelism count using `terraform apply -parallelism=X` (the default is 10).
+- The provider remains stable using paralellism of up to 50, going beyond is at your own risk!

 ### Cookie Jar
 - The cookie jar has been removed as it is redundant with Terraform's parallelism.